tedneward/Azgaarnoth/Classes/Fighter/Duelist.md

 ```
 name = 'Duelist'
-def level3(npc):
-    npc.description.append("***Martial Archetype: Duelist.*** The duelist lives for the thrill of combat, but most of all, they thrive in seeking out and challenging the most skilled foe on any battlefield.
+description = "***Martial Archetype: Duelist.*** The duelist lives for the thrill of combat, but most of all, they thrive in seeking out and challenging the most skilled foe on any battlefield.
 Once a duelist engages with their latest nemesis, everything else fades into oblivion, forgotten in the moment.
-The dance of the duel offers them the best way to learn new tricks, hone combat skills, and—most importantly--solidify their reputation as the superior swordsman.")
+The dance of the duel offers them the best way to learn new tricks, hone combat skills, and—most importantly--solidify their reputation as the superior swordsman."
 ```

 ## Duelist's Defense